-10 Consideration should be given to the frequency and nature of exposure to a medical device and/or procedure.
+10 Consideration should be given to the frequency and nature of exposure to a medical device, procedure and/or facility.
 For example, pediatric patients with clinic visits for otitis media, asthma, well-baby etc., may or may not be considered as HA while pediatric patients with clinic visits that involved invasive procedures or day surgery may be more likely to be considered HA.
-Adult patients attending dialysis, receiving chemotherapy, outpatient visits involving invasive procedures or day surgery may be more likely to be considered HA compared to adult patients with occasional outpatient or community health clinic visits.
+Adult patients attending dialysis, receiving chemotherapy, attending outpatient visits involving invasive procedures, attending a complex continuing care hospital or undergoing day surgery may alsobe more likely to be considered HA.